 How to make sense of the changing information.

 The information is confusing and the lack of clarity makes it less likely for travelers to feel confident.

 In June, British travelers were required to quarantine for 14 days on returning to Britain.
 However, by early July, that changed provided the traveler goes to a country with a “green” or “amber” designation.Yet, the destination may require their own 14-day quarantine.
 With many places operating on a week-by-week basis, it’s essential to have current information for your guests.

-Iberia Airlines is already using this COVID-19 tool to keep their customers informed about changing travel restrictions and border openings.
 They offer a link for exit and entry requirements on their homepage.
-With a click, you go to the COVID-19 widget embedded in the website.
-From there, you can put in your outbound and destination countries for current regulations issued by local authorities.
+With a click, you go to the a map powered by Smartvel where you can navigate to discover the latest regulations.
+From there, you can put in your origin and destination countries for current regulations issued by local authorities.
 It shows any exceptions, too.